A guide to working capital loans for UK businesses

 Many types of businesses can apply for a working capital loan, including small businesses and micro businesses.
 Whether you are accepted for the loan depends on your individual circumstances as you’ll still need to meet the lender’s eligibility criteria.
 This usually includes conditions related to the annual turnover of your business, its trading history, the type of business, and your own credit history.

 What are the pros and cons of working capital loans?

-The main advantage of an SME working capital loan is that they can often be arranged quickly, meaning the money can be in your account within days or even hours.
+The main advantage of a business working capital loan is that it can often be arranged quickly, meaning the money can be in your account within days or even hours.
 This means you can shore up your finances in next to no time to resolve short-term cash flow problems or take up new business opportunities.

 Working capital finance is also very easy to understand.
 Repayments are over a short time frame and interest rates are set out from the start, so you can plan your finances.

 The biggest disadvantage is that working capital loans in the UK can be more expensive than other forms of finance.
 Secured working capital loans are also restricted by the value of any assets you might have to put up as security.
 Again, this means that a different approach may be necessary if you want to borrow more money or over the longer term.